hashicorp/vault/website/source/api/secret/aws/index.html.md

 ### Parameters

-- `name` `(string: <required>)` – Specifies the name of the role to generate credentials againts.
+- `name` `(string: <required>)` – Specifies the name of the role to generate credentials against.
 This is part of the request URL.

 ### Sample Request